January 6th, 2017 by StorageReview Enterprise Lab

 We will be running the sixteen thin clients through an HPE ProLiant DL380 Gen9 rack-mount server.
 The DL380 Gen9 server a versatile solution designed for virtually any mainstream workload and features Intel’s latest E5-2600 v4 processors.

-The HPE ProLiant DL380 Gen 9 offers the ability to have up to 24 small for factor (SFF) bays and 12 large form factor bays (LFF), for our review ours is configured with 8 SFF bays for 2.5" drives.
+The HPE ProLiant DL380 Gen 9 offers the ability to have up to 24 small for factor (SFF) bays or 12 large form factor bays (LFF), for our review ours is configured with 8 SFF bays for 2.5" drives.
 Along with these options the DL380 also offers NVMe support and even more drive support in the rear, for companies that may continue to expand in the future.
 The DL380 supports up to 3TB of memory (HPE 2400MHZ DDR4 SmartMemory specifically), our build has 128GB.
-For networking, the DL380 offers customers the choice of 4x1GbE, HPE FlexibleLOM or PCIe standup 1GbE to 40GbE Adapters depending on their needs, for our review we are using 1Gb 4-port 331i Adapter and 10Gb 2-port 533FLR-T Adapter.
+For networking, the DL380 offers customers the choice of embedded 4x1GbE, optional HPE FlexibleLOM or PCIe standup 1GbE to 40GbE Adapters depending on their needs.
+For our use case we are using the embedded 1Gb 4-port 331i Adapter and 10Gb 2-port 533FLR-T Adapter.

 HPE ProLiant DL380 Gen9 Specifications